inrupt/solid-client-js/ARCHITECTURE.md

 (i.e. `/src/acp/*`)

-This API was very hastily put together ("it's just a one-on-one mapping of the ACP spec to JavaScript, we need it now, and how hard could it be?") without actually trying to use it in a real app, so there are bound to be lots of idiosyncracies there. _Especially_ given that the ACP proposal still is in heavy flux.
+This API was put together in a very short timeframe so there are bound to be lots of idiosyncracies there. _Especially_ given that the ACP model is still a proposal.

 One thing that might jump out to you in particular is `v1.ts`, `v2.ts`, etc.
 Back when there was no talk of there being alternative access mechanisms other